Koen-vdl/Conda-and-Bioconda-tutorial/README.md

 ## 4. How to:

-Ok, enough setup already!
-Lets install a tool cause I have project deadlines!

 ### 4.1 Install a tool

-Lets install samtools..
+Lets install samtools.
 It's pretty useful..

 To do that we use the `conda install <package-name>` command.